Pylons/pyramid/docs/designdefense.rst

 Some microframeworks offer a ``run()`` method of an application object that executes a default server configuration for easy execution.

-BFG doesn't currently try to hide the fact that its router is a WSGI application behind a convenience ``run()`` API.
-It just tells people to import a WSGI server and use it to serve up their BFG application as per the documentation of that WSGI server.
+Pyramid doesn't currently try to hide the fact that its router is a WSGI application behind a convenience ``run()`` API.
+It just tells people to import a WSGI server and use it to serve up their Pyramid application as per the documentation of that WSGI server.

 The extra lines saved by abstracting away the serving step behind ``run()`` seem to have driven dubious second-order decisions related